esyede/rakit/packages/docs/data/job.md

 php rakit job:runall
 ```

-This command will run the due jobs from all queues (up to `max_job` per run), then exit.
+It runs the due jobs of every queue, up to `max_job`, then exits.
+There is no loop, so
-It does not loop, so run it periodically (e.g. from cron or a process manager) to keep processing new incoming jobs.
+run it periodically from cron or a process manager.

 ### Run Specific Queues